AkiraBrand/AkiraBrand.github.io/index.md

 I also have fresh excitement of someone new to coding but seasoned enough to actually have seen my ideas come to fruition with it; its incredible to me that with enough time and practice, I can make practically anything I can dream up a reality with the help of technology.
 I'm mature enough to know that of course, I won't make everything I want to while I'm alive on this planet, but I'm relishing in the full experience of having so many varied and vast things that I can make using the tools I'm learning every day.

-I love to learn and I love to create, and you'll find all kinds of fun stuff here on my passions: tech, fermentation, reading, growing my own food, art, music, mental health, traditional plant medicine, philosophy, ethics, cultural explorations, economic theory, and being in the wilderness.
+I love to learn and I love to create, and you'll find all kinds of fun stuff here on my passions: all things tech related, fermentation, reading, growing my own food, art, music, traditional plant medicine, philosophy, ethics, cultural explorations, economic theory, and being in the wilderness.

 ### Find me on the web